Retinopathy of prematurity (ROP) is an eye disease that can happen in premature

 babies.
 It causes abnormal blood vessels to grow in the retina, and can lead to

-Retinopathy of prematurity makes blood vessels grow abnormally and randomly in
+Retinopathy (ret-in-AH-puh-thee) of prematurity makes blood vessels grow abnormally

-to leak or bleed, leading to scarring of the retina, the layer of nerve tissue in
+tend to leak or bleed, leading to scarring of the retina, the layer of nerve tissue

 When the scars shrink, they pull on the retina, detaching it from the back of the